openkruise/kruise/README.md

 ### Install with helm charts [Recommended]

-It is recommended that you can install Kruise with helm v3.x, which is a simple command-line tool and you can get it from [here](https://github.com/helm/helm/releases).
+It is recommended that you should install Kruise with helm v3, which is a simple command-line tool and you can get it from [here](https://github.com/helm/helm/releases).

 ```
 helm install kruise https://github.com/openkruise/kruise/releases/download/v0.3.1/kruise-chart.tgz